cph-cachet/carp.sensing-flutter/carp_mobile_sensing/README.md

   ...
 ```

+### Controlling the sampling of data

-The execution of sensing can be controlled on runtime.
+The execution of sensing can be controlled on runtime in a number of ways.
 For example:

 ```dart